Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Introduction

 At the level of the QNMs that characterize the spacetime geometry, one also encounters key distinctions between the Schwarzschild and de Sitter spacetimes.
 The de Sitter spacetime possesses a discrete set of purely imaginary modes~\cite{Lopez-Ortega:2006aal}, while the Schwarzschild spacetime features a discrete set of complex QNMs associated with the presence of a light ring, as well as a continuous spectrum represented by a branch cut along the negative imaginary axis~\cite{Leaver:1986gd}.
-Consequently, the QNM spectrum of the Schwarzschild–de Sitter spacetime exhibits a hybrid structure, comprising both complex (light ring) modes and purely imaginary (de Sitter–like) modes~\cite{Konoplya:2004uk,Cardoso:2017soq,Jansen:2017oag,Konoplya:2022xid}.
+Consequently, the QNM spectrum of the Schwarzschild--de Sitter spacetime exhibits a hybrid structure, comprising both complex (light ring) modes and purely imaginary (de Sitter--like) modes~\cite{Konoplya:2004uk,Cardoso:2017soq,Jansen:2017oag,Konoplya:2022xid}.

-From a technical perspective, traditional methods based on Leaver’s algorithm~\cite{leaver1985analytic} provide useful tools for computing QNMs in Schwarzschild–de Sitter (SdS) spacetime~\cite{Cardoso:2017soq,Konoplya:2022xid,Stuchlik:2025mjj}.
+From a technical perspective, traditional methods based on Leaver’s algorithm~\cite{leaver1985analytic} provide useful tools for computing QNMs in SdS spacetime~\cite{Cardoso:2017soq,Konoplya:2022xid,Stuchlik:2025mjj}.
 A more systematic study of the two families of QNMs in SdS spacetime has also been carried out using intricate numerical techniques based on the so-called Bernstein polynomials~\cite{Fortuna:2020obg,Konoplya:2022xid}.
-These polynomials form a set of non-orthogonal basis functions, introduced to address the challenges posed by the outgoing boundary conditions characteristic of the QNM problem.
+These polynomials form a set of nonorthogonal basis functions, introduced to address the challenges posed by the outgoing boundary conditions characteristic of the QNM problem.

 It is important to note, however, that in both approaches the boundary conditions are first treated analytically, through the introduction of auxiliary regular functions defined at the level of the frequency-domain formulation involving radial ordinary differential equations.
 Solutions are then obtained by applying either a Taylor expansion ansatz or spectral methods, in order to handle the resulting singular equations for the auxiliary functions.
 In fact, it is now understood that these auxiliary functions correspond to the frequency-domain representation of the hyperboloidal framework~\cite{Zenginoglu:2011jz,PanossoMacedo:2023qzp,PanossoMacedo:2024nkw}, particularly within the so-called minimal gauge~\cite{Ansorg:2016ztf,PanossoMacedo:2018hab,PanossoMacedo:2019npm,PanossoMacedo:2023qzp,PanossoMacedo:2024nkw}.